lingchm/DynMoCo/README_VMD.md

 # Objective
 This project provides a Python script that generates a Tcl script for VMD to visualize dynamic community assignments of residues over time.
 Given a JSON file containing residue assignments to communities across multiple timestamps, the script enables users to color-code residues according to their community membership for each frame of a trajectory.

-Each community is annotated with a number directly in the VMD model, positioned near the corresponding residues, enabling communities to be visually distinguished and tracked throughout the trajectory.
-This dynamic visualization facilitates direct observation of structural rearrangements over time and supports detailed analysis of both local residue interactions and global conformational changes.
+Each community is annotated with a number in the VMD model.
+The number is positioned near the corresponding residues.
+Each community is assigned a unique color from a set of 17 distinct colors.
+This makes communities easy to distinguish and track throughout the trajectory.
+The visualization allows you to observe structural rearrangements over time.
+It also supports detailed analysis of local residue interactions and global conformational changes.

 # Required Inputs
 - JSON file: Contains community assignments for residues over time frames. (located in communities folder)